KartikVerma07/Curve-Compensated-Voltage-Mode-BGR/README.md

 3. **Curve Compensation Techniques:**
    - *Temperature Dependent Resistor Ratio Technique:*
+     - Reference to the Paper: [A_2-V_23-A_5.3-ppm_C_curvature-compensated_CMOS_bandgap_voltage_reference.pdf](https://github.com/KartikVerma07/Curve-Compensated-Voltage-Mode-BGR/files/15395097/A_2-V_23-A_5.3-ppm_C_curvature-compensated_CMOS_bandgap_voltage_reference.pdf)
      - R4(27℃) = R2(27℃) + R3(27℃)
      - Schematic
      ![CC_2 0](https://github.com/KartikVerma07/Curve-Compensated-Voltage-Mode-BGR/assets/60437757/b73f9759-409d-41b3-8d39-e04a81020d28)

    - *Curvature Up & Down Cancellation:*
+     - Reference to the Paper: [New_Curvature-Compensation_Technique_for_CMOS_Bandgap_Reference_With_Sub-1-V_Operation.pdf](https://github.com/KartikVerma07/Curve-Compensated-Voltage-Mode-BGR/files/15395116/New_Curvature-Compensation_Technique_for_CMOS_Bandgap_Reference_With_Sub-1-V_Operation.pdf)
      - Schematic
      ![CC2_schematic+tb(subtract)](https://github.com/KartikVerma07/Curve-Compensated-Voltage-Mode-BGR/assets/60437757/9d7d5fd3-cd50-45be-a74a-638bba56f660)

+## Usage
+This repository provides schematics and test results for the design and implementation of voltage mode BGR and associated curve compensation techniques.
+The provided figures and descriptions will help users understand the functionality and performance of each component.
+To use these designs in your projects, refer to the provided schematics and adjust the parameters as needed for your specific requirements.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+For further information, refer to the detailed descriptions and schematics provided in the repository.
+If you have any questions or need assistance, feel free to open an issue or contact me at vkartik764@gmail.com